lihaoyi/macropy/readme.md

 ![Transforms](media/Transforms.png)

-Except for `eval`, these are all functions defined in the `macropy/core/__init__.py`.
-For instance, in order to convert from a AST back into source code (for example if you want to print out the code which is being run), you would use the `unparse_ast` method.
+Except for `eval`, these are all functions defined in the [macropy/core/__init__.py](macropy/core/__init__.py).
+For instance, in order to convert from a AST back into source code (for example if you want to print out the code which is being run), you would use the `unparse_ast()` method.
+These transformations will be used throughout this guide, to convert from one form to another or to print out the AST for inspection.

 Writing Your First Macro
 ------------------------